 Install Xamarin on Windows

-1- Download Visual Studio 2019 from Visual Studio site and source.
+1- Download Visual Studio 2019 from the Visual Studio site and source.

 2- Perform the installation steps by double-clicking.

-3- Then select Mobile development with .NET for installation on the opened page and start the installation process again.
+3- Select Mobile development with .NET for installation on the opened page and start the installation process again.

 4- Select Install and click to begin the installation process.